A Heart Moved With Compassion

 Like Jesus, the Pharisees also prayed and fasted regularly, yet they showed no signs of having been with the Father.
 They did not walk in the miraculous.
 They did not have compassion on the people.

 But, like I tell my children, this does not have to be our story.
 God will give us a heart of compassion, and we will see miracles, signs, and wonders released.
 Released!
 RELEASED!

 I truly believe that a heart of compassion for the people who come will transform the atmosphere during our worship sets.
 May we be knocked off our feet by what He does.

-My prayer God, move my heart with compassion!
+God, move my heart with compassion!
 Let me truly take on Your heart.
 Let me be moved by other people’s pain so much that I am compelled to do something about their situation.
 Let me not be psyched out by their pseudo confidence, their unrequited anger, their aloofness, or just simply their difference from me.
 Let me not allow what I see of their needs in the natural to overwhelm me or keep me from accessing heaven’s storehouse on their behalf.
 Let those I touch be made WHOLE.
 Help me to feel humanity the way You do.
 I seek Your heart, O God.
 I desire that You may be revealed through me as You revealed Yourself through Your Son, Jesus.
 Amen.

 Jevon Bolden is a mom, full-time book editor, and worship leader with her husband, Will Bolden, at Glad Tidings Church in Orlando, FL.
 She loves God’s Word and finds joy when people are brought to new life in God’s presence.
 Connect with Jevon on Twitter, Instagram, and jevonbolden.com.